 - ¼ teaspoon salt

 - ½ teaspoon ground cinnamon

 - 5 pounds apples, peeled, cored and sliced ¼-inch thick (I used half Granny Smith and half Golden Delicious)

 - Process flour, salt, and sugar together in a food processor until combined.
 Add butter and shortening and pulse until butter is the size of large peas, about ten 1-second pulses.

 - Combine the water and vodka.
 Drizzle about half over the flour mixture and pulse a few times to mix.
 Add the rest and pulse until the dough forms large clumps which hold together when pressed.

-- To make apple filling mix ½ cup granulated sugar, brown sugar, salt, zest, and cinnamon in large bowl.
+- To make apple filling mix ½ cup granulated sugar, brown sugar, salt, zest, and cinnamon in a large bowl.
 Add the apples and toss to combine.
 Cook in a Dutch oven, stirring often, with cover on until apples are just tender, about 15 minutes.
-Remove the apples and juices to a rimmed baking sheet and let cool, about 30 minutes.
+Remove the apples and juices to a rimmed baking sheet and let cool, for about 30 minutes.

 - Preheat oven to 425º.